13 Frequently Asked Family Law Questions About Situations of Intimate Partner Violence

 Ninety (90) days after your temporary status expires, you can apply for a temporary resident permit (TRP) for victims of family violence and apply for an open work permit.
 There is no fee for the initial TRP.
 Obtaining it gives you access to health care under the Interim Federal Health Program (IFHP).
 This permit is temporary, but you can apply for another TRP once it expires.
 Your application will be examined by an immigration officer.

 My partner and I claimed refugee status together.
 My claim is still pending.
-What can I do if my partner is being violent toward me?
+What can I do if my partner is being violent towards me?

-If the claim is pending, we recommend you ask the Immigration and Refugee Board (IRB) to separate your files.
-It’s possible to add additional reasons in support of your refugee claim.
+If the claim is pending, you may ask the Immigration and Refugee Board (IRB) to separate your files.
+You may add reasons in support of your refugee claim.

 *Consult the links at the bottom of this article for more information on the options available to victims of domestic violence in an immigration context.